SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ![Screenshot of the WebApiPermission management page during the approval process](../images/graphconsumer-webapipermission-approval-approve.png)

-And you're now ready to go!
+And you're now ready to go.

 ## <a name="SolutionTesting"></a>Test the solution
-Run your solution by using the following gulp command:
+Run your solution by using the following gulp command.

 ```sh
 gulp serve --nobrowser
 ```

-Open the browser and go to the SharePoint Framework Workbench page, which can be found at the following URL:
+Open the browser and go to the following URL to go to the SharePoint Framework Workbench page:

 ```TXT
 https://<your-tenant>.sharepoint.com/_layouts/15/Workbench.aspx